CausticD/Smart3MF/README.md

 ### Whats the workflow?
 1) Create the geometry in OpenSCAD.
 2) Add the markup to an XML file.
-3) Export by running the Smart3MF python scrypt.
+3) Export by running the Smart3MF python script (setting mode to either Cura or Prusa)
-4) Open up either Cura or PrusaSlicer
+4) Open up in either Cura or PrusaSlicer

 ### Limitations:
 - Very limited testing, and only on Windows.